There are two ways you could patch repair bald areas of a lawn, either by installing new turf, or using lawn seed.

 This method is more suited to larger areas where turf has died, there has been wear from traffic, or if you require a more instant fix, however, when the new turf is laid it is likely to look very different to the existing lawn.
 Even if you choose turf with the same seed mix as your existing turf, it will have been grown in different soil and conditions and will therefore take a little time for it to adapt to its new environment and blend into the existing lawn, so it’s worth bearing this in mind.

 If you only need to purchase one or two rolls to cover your patches, buying from your local garden centre or builders’ merchants may be more cost effective.
 However, if you require more than this, it is worth checking prices online.
 Orders for 10-20 square metres for example, could be delivered to your home with free delivery rather than having to collect.
-Each roll can weigh 15kg depending on the weather conditions, so you will need to use a vehicle with sufficient capacity if collecting.
+Each roll can weigh 18kg on average depending on the weather conditions, so you will need to use a vehicle with sufficient capacity if collecting.
 Use our turf calculator to see how much you need to buy to patch your area.

 Prior to laying the new turf you will need to prepare the ground in the same way as if laying a full new lawn.
 You must ensure the ground isn’t compacted and there is fertile soil for the new turf roots to grow into.
 Check the area is level, so you don’t create a raised area or divot when the turf is laid; you may have to add or remove soil in order to level the area.